 - 10.1.1 Issues that arise in respect of an appointee's performance capability during the Probation/ Appointment Review Period should be discussed with the appointee at the time that they occur, rather than leaving them until the formal review meetings.
-It may be beneficial for managers to seek advice from their Service HR Partner at an early point when concerns begin to develop. - 10.1.2 Where performance capability issues arise the manager should meet with the appointee informally in the first instance to: - clarify what the difficulties are in detail, specifying where and how their performance is falling below what is acceptable; - provide (as appropriate) evidence and examples of the problems and issues to be discussed; - allow the appointee an opportunity to raise and respond to any concerns; - discuss the action required by the member of staff to address the problem, e.g., set targets specifying in detail what standards of performance are required to reach an acceptable level; - identify any training needs that may need to be met in order for the appointee to achieve the targets; - set dates by when the targets should be met; - explain what the consequences may be if the standards / targets are not met, i.e., it may be necessary to discuss the matter further at a formal meeting, the outcome of which may mean that the appointee is not confirmed in post or in certain circumstances that the Probation/Appointment Review Period is terminated early. - 10.1.3 The manager should provide a written summary of what was discussed during the meeting to the appointee within five working days of the meeting.
-A copy of the letter should be sent to the Service HR Partner for the employee's record. - 10.1.4 If performance does not improve within a reasonable timescale following any informal meetings, appointees in the Probation Review Period should be invited to attend a Formal Review Meeting with their line manager and a member of the HR Team, in line with Section 12.
-The outcome of the Formal Review Meeting may lead to the termination of their employment within their Probationary Review Period.
-Appointees who are under Appointment Review should either be referred to Stage 2 of the Council's Capability and Performance Improvement Procedure or, if a secondment arrangement is in place it may be appropriate to bring the secondment to an end earlier than anticipated, in line with Section 6.
+It may be beneficial for managers to seek advice from their Service HR Partner at an early point when concerns begin to develop. - 10.1.2 Where performance capability issues arise the manager should meet with the appointee informally in the first instance to: - clarify what the difficulties are in detail, specifying where and how their performance is falling below what is acceptable; - provide (as appropriate) evidence and examples of the problems and issues to be discussed; - allow the appointee an opportunity to raise and respond to any concerns; - discuss the action required by the member of staff to address the problem, e.g., set targets specifying in detail what standards of performance are required to reach an acceptable level; - □ identify any training needs that may need to be met in order for the appointee to achieve the targets; - set dates by when the targets should be met; - explain what the consequences may be if the standards / targets are not met, i.e., it may be necessary to discuss the matter further at a formal meeting, the outcome of which may mean that the appointee is not confirmed in post or in certain circumstances that the Probation/Appointment Review Period is terminated early. - 10.1.3 The manager should provide a written summary of what was discussed during the meeting to the appointee within five working days of the meeting.
+A copy of the letter should be sent to the Service HR Partner for the employee's record. - 10.1.4 If performance does not improve within a reasonable timescale following any informal meetings, appointees in the Probation Review Period should be invited to attend a Formal Review Meeting with their line manager and a member of the HR Team, in line with Section 12. - 10.1.5 A Formal Review Meeting can be called at any time during the Probation/Appointment Review Period.

+10.1.6 The outcome of the Formal Review Meeting may lead to the termination of their employment within their Probationary Review Period.
+Appointees who are under Appointment Review can either be referred to Stage 2 of the Council's Capability and Performance Improvement Procedure or, if a secondment arrangement is in place, it may be appropriate to bring the secondment to an end, in line with Section 6.